Posidonia oceanica: Preventing the erosion of the Mediterranean Coast

 Posidonia oceanica has similar characteristics to terrestrial plants, such as roots, rhizomatous stems, and cintiform leaves up to 1 m long arranged in clumps of six or seven.
 It flowers in autumn and produces floating fruits in spring, commonly known as sea olives.

 It forms underwater meadows of considerable ecological importance.
-It constitutes the climax community of the Mediterranean Sea and plays an important role in protecting the coastline from erosion.
+It constitutes the climax community of the Mediterranean Sea and plays an important role in protecting the coastline from erosion.The contribution of Posidonia oceanica seagrass meadows to sediment supply on the beaches of the Region of Murcia has been studied.
+Field measurements have shown that P. oceanica meadows can attenuate wave propagation, supporting their role in coastal protection.
 It is home to many animal and plant organisms that find food and protection in the meadows.